chef/automate/components/automate-chef-io/content/docs/infra-server.md

       sudo chef-automate init-config
     ```

-1. Add a stanza to the configuration file to deploy Chef Automate and Chef Infra Server:
+1. Add a stanza to the configuration file to deploy Chef Automate and Chef Infra Server and bump the max report size:

     ```toml
       [deployment.v1.svc]
       products=["automate", "infra-server"]

+      [erchef.v1.sys.api]
+      max_request_size = 4000000
     ```

 1. Make any other configuration changes desired.